sagemath/trac_to_gh/Issue 1453.md

 # Issue 1453: [with patch, positive review] fix cython dependency computation for new files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1453

 Original creator: mabshoff